Pulpe de vie

 Pulpe de Vie is a French organic cosmetics brand created in 2009.

 Background

 Back in France in 2009 after a sabbatical year in South America, Julie Ducret, together with an investor partner, created Bio Provence within the Marseille Innovation business incubator.

 In 2014, a 150,000 euros fundraising exercise was completed with various partners, including Bpifrance and Crédit Agricole.

-After 2015, the company made a strategical change: initially listed in parapharmacies and organic stores, it switched to large-scale distribution, increasing production from 5,000 to 10,000 units.
+After 2015, the company made a strategical change: initially listed in para pharmacies and organic stores, it switched to large-scale distribution, increasing production from 5,000 to 10,000 units.

 In 2017, a second fundraising exercise of 400,000 euros was announced was announced.